Honolulu Marathon Keiki Race: The Family-Friendly 1-Mile Fun Run

 The kids' 1-mile race that runs alongside the Honolulu Marathon weekend is the best family running event on Oahu.
 Registration, route, and what to expect with kids.

-The Honolulu Marathon happens every December and draws 25,000+ runners from around the world.
-Most parents who run the marathon (or who think their kids might one day) wonder if there is a kid-scale race tied to the weekend.
-The answer is yes: the Santa Hat 1-Mile Family Fun Run, held on Sunday, December 6, 2026, at Ala Moana Beach Park - one week before the marathon, but unmistakably part of the marathon-weekend energy.
-It is the family running event of the year on Oahu, and it is the perfect way to introduce your kids to the joy of running their first race.
+The Honolulu Marathon happens every December and pulls 25,000-plus runners from all over.
+Most parents who run it (or who think their kids might one day) wonder if there is a kid-scale race tied to the weekend.
+There is.
+It is the Kalakaua Merrie Mile, held Saturday, December 12, 2026, on Kalakaua Avenue in Waikiki - the day before the marathon, and unmistakably part of marathon-weekend energy.
+It is the family running event of the year on Oahu, and it is the perfect way to put your kid in their first race.

 The Event Overview